Sorry for the clickbait title, but now you’re here, you might as well read about my thoughts (or "issues") on Open Source

 The open source package isn’t made to be perfect, no, it’s only made to get people warmed up for the paying version. (in terms of OpenX: the open source version has many security holes, which makes it hard to consider).

 Companies get popular by releasing their open source libraries next to their private software.
-I may be cynic, but I feel these packages are only made for company karma.
-A lot of companies sponsor open source projects only to gain karma from the community and eventually sell their services to them.
+I may be cynic, but I feel like a lot of these packages are made for company karma.
+A lot of companies sponsor open source projects to gain karma from the community and eventually sell their services to them.

 I hear you thinking, if private companies want to contribute to open source, why shouldn’t they?